trygodson/my-website/content/projects/ReactWebEditor.md

 showInProjects: true
 ---

-Build a custom App that Compiles and execute React Code in the web browser. import directly from NPM.
-NB: Not all packages
+A custom Web App that Compiles and execute React Code in the web browser. import packages directly from NPM.
+NB: Not all types of packages